JakobGlock/.dotfiles/README.md

 # .dotfiles

-IMPORTANT: This is a work in progress....
+IMPORTANT: This is a work in progress and will always be a work in progress.
+IMPORTANT: This is tailored to my own personal use, and is probably useless for anyone else.

+A repository which stores my basic configuration for Ubuntu.
+Tested on Ubuntu 18.04 LTS

+The provision directory holds some Ansible roles for installing software.

 ## Install